-TASK MITIGATION AND ENVIRONMENTAL CONTROLS ACTION Vegetation: - All authorised hard infrastructure bordering on any of the mapped areas of Very High, High and Medium sensitivity botanical areas must be surveyed Site demarcation & and fenced off prior to any site preparation, clearing or construction.
-These definition in terms of sensitive areas may not be disturbed in any way during the construction Sensitive features: process.
-Fences should be marked with signage every 15m indicating that Surveyor/Contractor/ these are "No Go Areas".
-Where the perimeters of these areas lie within 20m ECO/ EM Botanical of the RESA (runway clearance area) they should be buffered by an ecological buffer area at least 5m wide that is not disturbed by any earthmoving or development. - Areas beyond the fencing are to be considered no-go areas.
-All areas outside the boundary of the property are naturally considered no-go areas and boundary fencing is to be secured in areas where work is to take place. - The Very High sensitivity areas falling within the Agricultural Precinct must be fenced off and excluded from grazing and trampling by livestock (especially cattle).
-This must be done within 60 days of authorisation, or sooner if possible (subject to landowner negotiation). - All Very High, High and Medium sensitivity areas that do not fall within the authorised development (construction) footprint should be conserved as part of any redevelopment of this site (no development and no infrastructure through these areas).
-Two of the Very High sensitivity areas Contractor/ ECO are within the Agricultural Precinct, whilst the other two are within the Airside Precinct. - No perimeter service road may cross or disturb the mapped area of Very High sensitivity east of the main runway. - All protected elements/areas located on the site, will be clearly marked, and care should be taken by the ECO to ensure that they are not unnecessarily Contractor/ ECO disturbed during construction works on site.
+TASK MITIGATION AND ENVIRONMENTAL CONTROLS ACTION Site demarcation & definition in terms of Sensitive features: Botanical Vegetation: All authorised hard infrastructure bordering on any of the mapped areas of Very High, High and Medium sensitivity botanical areas must be surveyed and fenced off prior to any site preparation, clearing or construction.
+These sensitive areas may not be disturbed in any way during the construction process.
+Fences should be marked with signage every 15m indicating that these are "No Go Areas".
+Where the perimeters of these areas lie within 20m of the RESA (runway clearance area) they should be buffered by an ecological buffer area at least 5m wide that is not disturbed by any earthmoving or development.
+Areas beyond the fencing are to be considered no-go areas.
+All areas outside the boundary of the property are naturally considered no-go areas and boundary fencing is to be secured in areas where work is to take place.
+The Very High sensitivity areas falling within the Agricultural Precinct must be fenced off and excluded from grazing and trampling by livestock (especially cattle).
+This must be done within 60 days of authorisation, or sooner if possible (subject to landowner negotiation).
+Surveyor/Contractor/ ECO/ EM All Very High, High and Medium sensitivity areas that do not fall within the authorised development (construction) footprint should be conserved as part of any redevelopment of this site (no development and no infrastructure through these areas).
+Two of the Very High sensitivity areas are within the Agricultural Precinct, whilst the other two are within the Airside Precinct.
+No perimeter service road may cross or disturb the mapped area of Very High sensitivity east of the main runway.
+All protected elements/areas located on the site, will be clearly marked, and care should be taken by the ECO to ensure that they are not unnecessarily disturbed during construction works on site.
 All alien vegetation must be removed in accordance with the Alien Vegetation Management Plan (Annexure 6).
-Amout from the constation identified by the project term for removal from - Apart from the vegetation identified by the project team for removal from the site prior, no indigenous vegetation is to be removed without the written permission of the ECO.
-Damage to the indigenous vegetation anywhere on Contractor/ ECO the site (outside of the approved area) will be subject to penalties. - Avoid unnecessary trampling of vegetation irrespective of the vegetation being associated with wetland habitats or the surrounding terrestrial area.
-Contractor / FCO Retain as much indigenous vegetation as possible (wetland and terrestrial).
-Contractor/ ECO Plant Search and Rescue riant Search and Nescue
+Contractor/ ECO Contractor/ ECO Apart from the vegetation identified by the project team for removal from the site prior, no indigenous vegetation is to be removed without the written permission of the ECO.
+Damage to the indigenous vegetation anywhere on the site (outside of the approved area) will be subject to penalties.
+Avoid unnecessary trampling of vegetation irrespective of the vegetation being permission of the subject behints any back behints any back behints and behints any any and be approved area.
+Contractor/ ECO being associated with wetland habitats or the surrounding terrestrial area.
+Retain as much indigenous vegetation as possible (wetland and terrestrial).
+Plant Search and Rescue Contractor/ ECO